 There are some scenarios, however, where coverage such as trip cancellation and interruption insurance really isn’t worth it, for example, a $79 round-trip domestic flight on a discount airline.
 On a $20,000 luxury cruise to the Greek Islands, though, we say a hearty “heck yes.”
 The same goes for baggage insurance, which is usually included in most trip cancellation and interruption policies.
 Certain credit cards already include this type of insurance—though it may have limits, so be sure to check with your provider before you rely on that.

-What about medical coverage?
+What about emergency medical coverage?
 According to the World Tourism Organization, more than half of all travelers to developing countries get sick while abroad, and 8 percent of these have symptoms severe enough to warrant medical attention.
 So while a bout of traveler’s tummy might not need anything more than a trip to the local pharmacy, critical illnesses and injuries do occur.
 Think you’re covered with your Medical or Traditional Health Insurance plan?
 Think again: most plans provide little or no coverage; in fact, only a very small percentage cover this service and many of those only pay for transportation in restricted medical situations.